LibrariesHacked/librarieshacked/README.md

 ## Deployment

 Deployed using GitHub pages.
-GitHub will automatically deploy and build the site.
+GitHub will automatically deploy and build the site when any changes occur on the main branch.

 ## Built With